sillyleo/w3b/readme/doc/index.md

 - best folder structure?
 - documentation for dockit
 - doc template?
-- fast development without publish package (link?)
+- fast development without publish package (cli link?)
 - how to setup folder structure
 - my story display as string
+- no styling when used as packages